-In December 2014, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
-You can also view the text of the Declaration of Compliance of December 16, 2014 at www.mlp-ag.com.
+In December 2015, the Executive and Supervisory Boards issued the above Declaration of Compliance pursuant to § 161 of the German Stock Corporation Act (AktG) and made it permanently available to shareholders via the company's website.
+You can also view the text of the Declaration of Compliance from December 16, 2015 at www.mlp-aq.de.